JetBrains/rules_idea/README.md

 idea_rules_extra_dependencies()
 ```

-The `idea_rules_dependencies` macro creates a toolchain appropriate for your platform (either by locating an installation of Xcode on macOS, or looking for `idea` on the system path on Linux).
+The `idea_rules_dependencies` macro creates a toolchain appropriate for your platform,(either by locating an installation of Xcode on macOS, or looking for `idea` on the system path on Linux).